Awethon/awethon.github.io/content/posts/scala-wrappers.md

     with SuperProvider[F]
 {{< / highlight >}}

-We managed to hide all the ugly stuff behind SuperProvider trait and support traits, but it's hard to reason about provided dependencies and their initialization.
+We managed to hide all the ugly stuff behind SuperProvider trait and support traits, but it's hard to reason about provided dependencies and their initialization.\n
 Initialization of components themselves looks clean but there's a strong feeling that Tagless Final went wrong and code shouldn't be written this way.